 Pretty much.
 Keyhole Mini-Comics was my first foray into writing comics, and making something up didn't come easy to me.
 It did seem natural, however, to combine my love of the Tintin adventures with my own real-life travel experiences, particularly the "adventures" I shared with my then girlfriend (now wife), during the year we spent backpacking around the world.
 I relate those tales in A Few Perfect Hours.

 Working with journalist R. Walker, I illustrated Titans of Finance: True Tales of Money & Business, a collection of satirical comics about real-life business moguls.
-Titans was published by Alternative Comics in 2001; a color version was produced for the iPad in 2010.
+Titans was published by Alternative Comics in 2001; a color version was produced for the tablet in 2010.

 My most recent full-length project is a collaboration with NPR's On The Media co-host Brooke Gladstone.
 Called The Influencing Machine, it has been described as "McLuhan meets Spiegelman."
 The book examines media's past and future, and its effects on society.
 The hardcover was published by W.W.
-Norton in May 2011 and became a New York Times bestsller, and has also been released in paperback format.
+Norton in May 2011, became a New York Times bestsller, and has also been released in paperback format.
 The Influencing Machine has been translated into four languages.